open-telemetry/opentelemetry.io/content/en/docs/instrumentation/java/automatic.md

 ## Next steps

-After you have automatic instrumentation configured for your app or service, you may want to add [Manual Instrumentation](../manual) to collect custom telemetry data.
+After you have automatic instrumentation configured for your app or service, you might want to [annotate](../annotations) selected methods or add [manual instrumentation](../manual) to collect custom telemetry data.